squidfunk/mkdocs-material/docs/getting-started.md

 ### Installing MkDocs

-In order to install [MkDocs][], Python and `pip` – the Python package manager – need to be up and running.
+Before installing [MkDocs][], you need to make sure you have Python and `pip` – the Python package manager – up and running.
 Assuming you are a developer and have a basic understanding of how things work and what StackOverflow is, we won't provide guidelines on setting those up.
 You can verify if you're already good to go with the following commands:

 ``` sh
 python --version